Cleveland Humanities Festival Staged Reading

 Call for submissions: Original writing on theme of “Health”

-Literary Cleveland will organize a staged reading during the Cleveland Humanities Festival, on Saturday, March 17th and Sunday, March 18th at 7 pm at Cleveland State University’s student center ballroom.
+Literary Cleveland will organize a free staged reading during the Cleveland Humanities Festival, on Saturday, March 17th and Sunday, March 18th at 7 pm at Cleveland State University’s student center ballroom.
 A director and actors will be hired to perform the work.

 In 2017, Lit Cleveland published a call for submissions seeking poems, essays, stories or other literary works addressing the theme of immigration.
 The organization received over 60 submissions and created a staged reading entitled “Crossing Borders: Immigrant Narratives” that featured professional actors performing work by area writers.
 Two performances were held at Cleveland State University, drawing nearly 250 attendees.
 The performance included immigration stories from award-winning Cleveland writers Daniel Gray-Kontar, Thrity Umrigar and Philip Metres as well as writers of varying ages and levels of experience whose families immigrated to the U.S. from China, Columbia, Poland and elsewhere.
 In the summer of 2017, Lit Cleveland also performed the one-hour Crossing Borders reading at Gordon Square, Public Square, and the Maltz Museum of Jewish Heritage.